OpenSwitchNOS/openswitch-ops-cli/docs/interface_cli.md

 #### Authority ####
 All users.
 #### Parameters
-Choose one of the following parameter as duplexity.
+Choose one of the following parameters as duplexity.

 | Parameter | Description|
 |:-----------|:---------------------------------------|